merchise/xotl.ql/docs/source/ponyorm.rst

    persons = select(p for p in Person if 'o' in p.name)

-Although the project seems to be started in 2006 we have just discovered.
-And we like some of the external features it exposes; like the use of the true logical ``and`` and ``or`` binary operators; and everything we have had to circumvent in `xotl.ql` so far.
+The project seems to be started in 2006, but I have just discovered today.
+And I like some of the external features it exposes; like the use of the true logical ``and`` and ``or`` binary operators; and everything we have had to circumvent in `xotl.ql` so far.